-Existing rights under the NEC and effective access regimes

-- 6.122 Subject to the jurisdiction-specific derogations set out in chapter 9 of the NEC, the provisions of chapter 5 and chapter 6 of the NEC do not confer any special rights upon existing network users as compared to future network users (other than the limited firm access rights applying to generators and market network providers under the NEC). - 6.123 This is consistent with the NEM arrangements that balance supply and demand using the spot market and dispatch processes.
-In other words, in the absence of firm access rights (and associated compensation obligations), existing network users have no guaranteed firm access rights to use the transmission or distribution network. - 6.124 Network users are entitled to exclusive access to connection assets for which they are paying 100% of the associated costs.
-However, it is not possible to 'book up' the entire available capacity of a particular network without using that full capacity and compensating other network users who are unable to use that network capacity. - 6.125 This can be contrasted to the specific requirements of clause 6 of the CPA (and repeated in clauses 2(2)(d) and (e) of the Code).
-In particular, clause 6(4)(i), (iv) and (v) of the CPA specifically refer to the 'interests of persons holding contracts for the use of facility' and 'firm and binding contractual obligations of the owner or other persons already using the facility'. - 6.126 While it is appropriate that the rights under existing access agreements are grandfathered in order to avoid the situation where Power and Water could be in breach of an existing access agreement as a result of having to grant access in accordance with the Code to an access seeker in the future, the Commission considers that the preservation of existing rights beyond the grandfathered date (and the granting of firm access rights in the future) without an associated compensation obligation could operate to 'lock out' new generators and retailers. - 6.127 The Commission notes that this issue could be avoided if a network provider did not enter into an access agreement which conferred firm access rights on a network user without an associated compensation provision or a specific right to modify those firm access rights to accommodate subsequent network users.
+6.189 Subject to the jurisdiction-specific derogations set out in chapter 9 of the NEC, the provisions of chapter 5 and chapter 6 of the NEC do not confer any special rights upon existing network users as compared to future network users (other than the limited firm access rights applying to generators and market network providers under the NEC).

+6.190 This is consistent with the NEM arrangements that balance supply and demand using the spot market and dispatch processes.
+In other words, in the absence of firm access rights (and associated compensation obligations), existing network users have no guaranteed firm access rights to use the transmission or distribution network.

+6.191 Network users are entitled to exclusive access to connection assets for which they are paying 100% of the associated costs.
+However, it is not possible to 'book up' the entire available capacity of a particular network without using that full capacity and compensating other network users who are unable to use that network capacity.

+6.192 This can be contrasted to the specific requirements of clause 6 of the CPA (and repeated in clauses 2(2)(d) and (e) of the Code).
+In particular, clause 6(4)(i), (iv) and (v) of the CPA specifically refer to the 'interests of persons holding contracts for the use of facility' and 'firm and binding contractual obligations of the owner or other persons already using the facility'.

+6.193 While it is appropriate that the rights under existing access agreements are grandfathered in order to avoid the situation where Power and Water could be in breach of an existing access agreement as a result of having to grant access in accordance with the Code to an access seeker in the future, the Commission considers that the preservation of existing rights beyond the grandfathered date (and the granting of firm access rights in the future) without an associated compensation obligation could operate to 'lock out' new generators and retailers.

+6.194 The Commission noted that this issue could be avoided if a network provider did not enter into an access agreement which conferred firm access rights on a network user without an associated compensation provision or a specific right to modify those firm access rights to accommodate subsequent network users.
 This concept is reflected in part in clauses 52(3)(e) and 56(1) of the Code.

-Clause 12(2)

-6.128 This clause refers to not only a respondent's existing rights of access, but also 'prospective rights of access'.
-This differs from the wording used in clauses 10(5)(a)(ii), 10(6)(b) and 17 of the Code.
-A concern arises if this was interpreted to suggest that an existing network user could be granted a pre-emptive right to use future spare network capacity (thereby denying a new entrant the opportunity to use that spare network capacity).
+6.195 Accordingly, it was the Commission's draft recommendation that further consideration be given to clarifying the rights of network users under existing access agreements as currently defined in chapter 2 of the Code (draft recommendation (41)).

+6.196 Both NT Treasury and Power and Water supported the draft recommendation for further consideration of this issue, with NT Treasury noting that there is some ambiguity regarding existing access rights.

+6.197 Power and Water also noted that:

+"This recommendation foreshadows a review of the Code to provide unspecified changes.
+Power and Water await this review process with interest, and look forward to contributing to the final form and intent of any Code changes." (p.17) Commission's final position

+6.198 The Commission considers the issues raised in draft recommendation (41) are complex and so deserve further consideration by the parties involved.
+They are therefore matters that should be subject to the Code review process proposed in recommendation 5.

-Recommendation (41) Further consideration should be given to clarifying the rights of network users under existing access agreements as currently defined in chapter 2 of the Code.
+Recommendation 41 Using the Code review process at recommendation 5, further consideration should be given to whether amendments are required to clarify the rights of network users under existing access agreements as currently defined in chapter 2 of the Code.